basm92/basm92/README.md

 ## I’m currently learning.. 🌱

-I am slowly trying to improve my efficiency in Python, and I am also taking courses in Game Theory!
+I am slowly trying to improve my efficiency in Python, and I am trying to learn the basics of Julia!

 ## I’m looking for help with ...